Braemar

 Braemar /breɪˈmɑr/ is a village in Aberdeenshire, Scotland, around 58 mi west of Aberdeen in the Highlands.
-It is the closest significantly-sized settlement to the upper course of the River Dee sitting at an elevation of 339 m.
+It is the closest significantly-sized settlement to the upper course of the River Dee, sitting at an elevation of 339 m.

-The Gaelic Bràigh Mhàrr properly refers to the area of upper Marr (as it literally means), i.e. the area of Marr to the west of Aboyne, the village itself being Castleton of Braemar (Baile a' Chaisteil).
-The village used to be known as Cinn Drochaid (bridge end); Baile a' Chaisteil referred to only the part of the village on the east bank of the river, the part on the west bank being known as Ach an Droighinn (thorn field).
+The Gaelic Bràigh Mhàrr properly refers to the area of upper Marr (as it literally means), i.e. the area of Marr to the west of Aboyne, the village itself being Castleton of Braemar (Baile a' Chaisteil in Scottish Gaelic).
+The village used to be known as Cinn Drochaid ('bridge end'); Baile a' Chaisteil referred to only the part of the village on the east bank of the river, the part on the west bank being known as Ach an Droighinn ('thorn field').